 What Do Vellus Hair and Terminal Hair Look Like?

 Vellus hair is typically lower in pigment than terminal hair.
-It is shorter, not growing longer than about 5 to perhaps 10mm in length.
+It is shorter, not growing longer than about 5 to 10 mm in length.
 People with lighter skin tones typically have unpigmented or very pale blond vellus hair.

 People with more pigmented skin can have vellus hair that ranges in color from light brown to dark brown.
-In women or people without facial hair growth, vellus hair is still present on the sides of the face, although it is colorless.
+In women or people without facial hair growth, vellus hair is still present on the sides of the face, although it is usually so pale that it is hard to see.

 Terminal hair goes much deeper into the skin; you may have noticed that it’s much more painful to pluck your eyebrows (terminal hair) than to remove the fine peach fuzz (vellus hair) on your cheek.
-This is because terminal hair is rooted much deeper into your skin, which we will discuss below.
+The exact depths are in the comparison table below.

 Where vellus hair is typically much less pigmented, and in some individuals, it isn’t noticeable, terminal hair is dark in color, especially for those with more melanin in their skin.
 People with very light blonde hair can have blond scalp hair, eyebrows, and eyelashes, but they are a minority across most of the globe.